mesuvash/FBCrawler/README.rst

 =================================
 	source => path of the csv file containing userid, access_token information

-	pool_size => specifies the total number of concurrent user fetch at a time
+	pool_size => specifies the total number users info to fetch concurrently

-	db_path => path to database to store fetched data
+	db_path => path of database to store fetched data

 	db_schema => schema of database

-	failed => path of file to store the information of user whose information couldnt be collected by crawler
+	failed => file path to store information of the failed crawl